bludit/documentation-english/themes/helper-for-themes/index.md

 ```

 ## Include FontAwesome
-Bludit use [FontAwesome](http://fontawesome.io) and provide a method to include it to your theme.
+Bludit uses [FontAwesome](http://fontawesome.io) and provides a method to include it to your theme.

 <pre><code data-language="php"><?php
 	echo Theme::fontAwesome();